maddiecondie/Fairway-Training/README.md

     - Under `Forms` double click `1003 Page 1`
     - Scroll down to `III Borrower Information` and under `Borrower` view `Dependents #` & `Ages`
         - IF there are 1 or more dependents listed at age(s) 12 or under, they are eligle for a book.
 If there are a number of dependents, but no ages listed- don't send book.
+        - IF they are eligible for a book, copy their home address into the `PLP Shipping Labels List` excel spreadsheet
+            - copy and paste "BOOK" to correctl
 #### _Order Cutting Boards_

 -